exercism/java/CONTRIBUTING.md

 Each problem/submodule has three source sets:

 * `src/test/java/` — a test suite defining the edges of the problem
-* `src/example/java/` — an example solution that passes all the tests
+* `./meta/src/reference/java/` — a reference solution that passes all the tests
 * `src/main/java/` — starter source files, if required/desired *(this directory usually only has a `.keep` file in it)*.

 ----